ReemTammam/Distributed-Systems-Class---Car-HireThree-Tier/README.md

 This repository contains my assignment for designing a three-tier distributed solution.

 ## Contents
-- `CarHire_ThreeTier.pdf`: Main report with hand-drawn diagram, explanation, benefits, drawbacks, and distributed principles.
+- `car_hire_three_tier.pdf`: Main report with hand-drawn diagram, explanation, benefits, drawbacks, and distributed principles.

 ## Overview
 The solution follows a three-tier architecture: